 Aftermath – Glacier Goes Cold

-WCW ended the angle between the four characters rather abruptly after a year and a handful of pay-per-views.
+WCW ended the angle between the four characters abruptly after a year and a handful of pay-per-views.
 Glacier would spend the next three months on a losing streak, losing matches to Steve McMichael, Prince Iaukea, and Lex Luger on Nitro and Thunder.

 On a June 29th, 1998, Monday Nitro match against then-United States Champion Goldberg, Glacier injured his knee but battled onward and finished in what would become his only title challenge in WCW.